MinistaJazz/ministajazz/README.md

 - 💞️ I’m looking to collaborate on ...conversational AI and AI agent personas
 - 📫 How to reach me ...ministajazz@wearemuchdifferent.com
 - 😄 Pronouns: ...they/them
-- ⚡ Fun fact: ...I won a reality TV show get doing what...
+- ⚡ Fun fact: ...I won a reality TV show guess doing what...

 <!---
 MinistaJazz/MinistaJazz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.